josealexandre/marketplace-api/README.md

 -   Kue (module for job queue like send emails)
 -   Redis (used to store the queue)
 -   Joi (schema validator to the requests)
+-   express-validation (middleware that uses Joi to validate requests)

 Development